canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 Recently the 1.2 version of the play has started being adapted into manga by Megumu Soramichi, titled <cite>YoRHa Pearl Harbor Descent Mission Record</cite> (<ruby lang="ja">ヨルハ 真珠湾降下作戦記録<rp> (</rp><rt>YoRHa Shinjuwan Kouka Sakusen Kiroku</rt><rp>)</rp></ruby>).
 This can be read on various scan sites \[2025 edit: unfortunately the source I linked before has gone offline, but here is [the mangaupdates page](https://www.mangaupdates.com/group/euuulef/magicalgirlelsatranslations), and a torrent is available [here](https://nyaa.si/view/2002065)\], or you could watch a fanmade video version of the first chapter with audio from the musical [here](https://www.youtube.com/watch?v=9xe89Zwfcns).

+### Anime

+Since I wrote the first version of this article, the events were *also* recounted, more briefly, in Episode 6 of the <cite>NieR Automata ver 1.1a</cite> anime.

+I wrote up a description of the anime version [here on Tumblr](https://canmom.tumblr.com/post/755497888134692864/nier-automata-anime-episode-6).
+The anime version *very briefly* alludes to some events not seen in the show, a backstory for Lily where she is sexually assaulted by another android and Rose intervenes to protect her.
+The major difference in the anime is that Lily, rather than Anemone, is the central character and sole survivor of the resistance unit.

 ### So what happens?

 Do you want the long version or the short version?